teejayvanslyke/travels-with-vincent/_posts/2022-08-31-montreal-the-land-of-beautiful-people.markdown

 but not flashy.
 There's a sense that people put effort into their appearance, but not so much that they appear outlandish, as if they're trying merely to draw attention to themselves.
 Nor, on the other end of the spectrum, do they appear slovenly and unkempt.
+Again, this is a generalization, and there are exceptions in America as well as in Montréal.

 As well, the city is generally clean and I imagine it's the result of people caring enough to keep it that way.
 Compared to New York, I'd eat